emberjs/rfcs/text/0938-strict-es-module-support.md

 ## Drawbacks

-These APIs are widely-used, so this will definitely take work in:
+The deprecated APIs are widely-used, so this will definitely take work in:
  - Ember itself
  - the default set of addons that appear in the official blueprint
  - popular community addons

 ## Alternatives

+### We could avoid introducing import.meta.EMBER_COMPAT_MODULES

+Instead of creating this new public API, we could continue to make the implied set of modules "magic" like it is right now, on the expectation that we plan to whittle that set down to zero eventually anyway.

 ### We could change the Registry and Container APIs too